willibuzz/logue-sdk/platform/minilogue-xd/README.md

  1. move into an oscillator project directory.
  2. type `make wasm` to build the project. (if you have a custom installation of emscripten you can also directly run `emmake make -f WASM.mak`)
- 3. A `.js` file will be created in the project directory, this is the final product.
+ 3. A `.js` file will be created in the `build/` directory, this is the final product.

 ### Adding a Web Assembly Oscillator to the Web Audio Runtime